raburton/rboot/readme.txt

 A default config sector will be created on boot if one does not exists, or if an existing config is corrupted, and the default rom will be set to rom 0.
-If you want to have a very customised config for which the default would not be suitable, you can override the implementation in the rBoot.h header file.
-See the comments and example code in rBoot.h for more information.
+If you want to have a very customised config for which the default would not be suitable, you can override the implementation in the rboot.h header file.
+See the comments and example code in rboot.h for more information.

 GPIO boot mode
 --------------